greatsage-raphael/internship-hub/README.md

 - Run cd backend to navigate into the backend folder
 - Start the server by running npm run start.
 - You should be able to log in with your Google and Github accounts now! (edited)

+We have a separate backend that we created for deployment [here](https://github.com/TildaDares/internship-hub-backend).